my goal: build community

 Beyond this intimate circle, my community includes present and former neighbors, the colleagues of my years as a university professor, and the present participants of the creative writing workshops which enrich my post-tenure years.

-Last year at this time, I started posting on the blog, “How Do I Love Thee.”
-The essays were remembrances of the trials and tribulations, challenges and achievements, joys and craziness that went into the making of the my 55-year marriage to John Frances Ward.
+Three years ago, I started posting on the blog, “How Do I Love Thee.”
+The essays were remembrances of the trials and tribulations, challenges and achievements, joys and craziness that went into the making of my 55-year marriage to John Frances Ward.

-This new website continues that endeavor as I hope to keep alive and well the strong bonds I’ve formed over three quarters of a century, and form new ones through sharing my stories and the wisdom with which I’ve been graced by years of loving, committed relationships.
+This new website continues that endeavor.
+I hope to keep alive and well the strong bonds I’ve formed over three-quarters of a century.
+I also seek to form new friendships through sharing my stories.
+Being engaged in loving, committed relationships showered me with wisdom.
+I hope to share that with readers.